 These tanks can last over 40 years with proper care and maintenance.
 It needs you to sieve through what you know is going into the septic tank.
 Some things may cause clogs or damage the pipes, thereby causing massive damage to your whole system unit.

 For this reason, not many people are sure whether the septic tank would work well with the garbage disposal.
 The truth is that if you don’t use the garbage disposal for the right reason, you might cause so much damage to the whole system.

 So, here’s the problem:

 While the garbage disposal makes it easy to keep the kitchen clean, it could ruin your septic tank if you aren’t careful.
-This is especially true if the disposal doesn’t grind the food to tiny little particles.
-It happens because this waste that you grind down is deposited to the septic tank.
+This is especially true if the disposal doesn’t grind the food into tiny little particles.
+It happens because this waste that you grind down is deposited in the septic tank.

 The problem occurs when the waste or solids can’t stick on suspension for a longer time to allow the bacteria to work on them.